Be Aware › Coyotes

 - Pick up small pets, make loud noises, stomp your feet, or throw rocks or sticks if necessary to frighten the coyote away.

 - Do not run or turn your back on a coyote that has approached you.
 Face the coyote, shout at it, be as big and loud as possible, wave your arms and back away slowly.

-If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
-If the encounter or sighting occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.
+If you have an encounter with an aggressive coyote, please call animal control, your local police department or your county sheriff’s office to handle the situation.